testophobia/testophobia/README_WIP.md

 `threshold`: (number) sets the strictness of the comparison (from 0 to 1) | default: 0.2

-`routes`: (arrray) a more detailed location to set which areas to snap, including actions and other data (required)
+`tests`: (arrray) a more detailed location to set which areas to snap, including actions and other data (required)

 - `name`: (string) the name of the folder directory for the project, as well as the route (if path is not defined)